Du Implements Solar On Tower Solution To Contribute Towards The UAE's Net Zero Objectives

-Dubai, UAE: du, from Emirates Integrated Telecommunication Company (EITC), today announced the successful implementation of the Solar on Tower (SOT) solution.
+Dubai, UAE, December 6, 2023: du, from Emirates Integrated Telecommunication Company (EITC), today announced the successful implementation of the Solar on Tower (SOT) solution.
 The innovation addresses the challenge of limited space at mobile sites by installing solar panels on monopole towers, enabling the solarization of hundreds of sites within Dubai.

 The Solar on Tower solution, patented invention by du, is an innovative and seamlessly integrated solution developed in-house, has been deployed at 60 sites in du's network as of December 2023, with plans to expand it to 270 sites by the end of 2024.
 Each site using the Solar on Tower solution saves 26.6 MWh of energy and reduces carbon emissions by 11 tons annually.